What is federated identity management (FIM)? How does it work? digital identity

 What is challenge-response authentication?

-In its simplest form, challenge-response authentication is composed of two basic components: a question and a response.
+In its simplest form, a CRAM is composed of two components: a question and a response.
 The goal of the question, or challenge, is to require a response that only authorized users will know.
-Users that successfully answer the question are allowed access to whatever digital materials the challenge-response authentication mechanism (CRAM) is safeguarding.
-Though this is a simple premise, the tools, knowledge and information required to pass these challenges can become quite complex.
+Users who successfully answer the question are given access to whatever digital materials the CRAM safeguards.

 Types of challenge-response questions

-How challenge-response is used
+How challenge-response authentication is used

 Multifactor authentication requires a user to successfully answer several questions at once.